 - Virtual experiences

 The Creator Economy is exploring new ways for smaller creators to make a living from that content.
 Paid content (offering a single piece of content for a fixed price) and subscriptions (offering a wide array of content for a monthly subscription fee) are becoming increasingly popular for these smaller creators, as it allows them to finally start earning a steady monthly income from their creations.
-Because of this, selling these types of content on your own site - like you can with Fangage - makes much more sense as you can keep up to 100% of all profits, unlike other platforms such as OnlyFans or Patreon who are still much more limiting for creators.
+Because of this, selling these types of content on your own site - which you can try out in a few clicks with Fangage - makes much more sense as you can keep up to 100% of all profits, unlike other platforms such as OnlyFans or Patreon who are still much more limiting for creators.

 It’s All About the Benefits Fans Get